Yonkers Fire Department: 1990s

 Also in 1990, the City of Yonkers outfitted all firefighters with new OSHA-approved protective gear.
-In 1991, the Safety Division was instituted and manned with a full-time Incident Safety Officer.
+In 1991, the Safety Division was instituted and staffed with a full-time Incident Safety Officer.
 They responded to all structure fires and supported the health and safety needs of the firefighters.
 The position is now known as the "Safety Battalion".

 Beginning in 1991, all probationary firefighters were trained as Certified First Responders.
 Many senior department members also opted at that time to receive medical training and became New York State Certified first responders, emergency medical technicians and paramedics.
 Also in 1992, the communication office of Fire, Police and EMS was moved to the Cacace Justice Center and an enhanced 911 emergency response system was instituted.

 On June 18, 1992, a hazardous materials unit, designated as Squad Co.
 1, was commissioned and located at Fire Headquarters.
 The unit was also used as a quasi-rescue company assisting ladder companies at all working fires.
 During 1993, all members assigned to the unit received extra training and were certified by New York State to the Hazardous Materials Specialist level.
 Support companies were designated to assist the Squad when more than two people were needed to handle an incident.
 In 1995, a Computer Aided Dispatch (CAD) system was installed in the communications center.

 In 1996, the Yonkers Fire Department celebrated its 100 Anniversary.
 The designations of the Assistant Chiefs of the East and West Divisions, formerly known as Division Chief 1 and Division Chief 2, were changed to Battalion Chief's 1 and 2, with the East and West Division becoming Battalion's 1 and 2.
 Additionally, civilian employees were hired to replace firefighters in the Dispatch Office.
 Also, the Fire Department Repair Shop, formerly located at Station 7, the quarters of Engine Co.
-307, was moved to the Departmen of Public Works (DPW) Repair Shop located at 1130 Nepperhan Avenue.
+307, was moved to the Department of Public Works (DPW) Repair Shop located at 1130 Nepperhan Avenue.